rackerlabs/support-how-to/content/cloud-images/preparing-an-image-for-import-into-the-rackspace-opencloud.md

 -   [Creating an Ubuntu 13.10 Image for the Rackspace open cloud](/how-to/creating-an-ubuntu-1310-image-for-the-rackspace-open-cloud-0 "Creating an Ubuntu 13.10 Image for the Rackspace open cloud")

-Preparing an image online in another cloud
+Preparing an image online in another cloud [online-in-another-cloud]
 ------------------------------------------

 If you already have a server in another cloud, and you'd like to boot an